top of page

 Airbnb and Short-Term Rental Insurance Explained: How Coverage Works for Hosts

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Renting out a home or room through platforms like Airbnb or other short-term rental services can change how homeowners insurance applies.
 Many property owners assume their existing homeowners policy will continue to cover the home as usual, but short-term rentals often introduce risks that standard policies were not designed to handle.
-This guide explains how s
+This guide explains how short-term rental activity affects homeowners insurance in the U.S., where coverage gaps may exist, and what property

 Walter.
 J